-It is a light deli meat with a high protein content, produced only with the top-quality cuts of beef round (the most widely used is topside without cup).
+It is a light type of salami with a high protein content, produced only with the best cuts of beef from the thigh (the most used cut is the thick flank).
 Bresaola della Valtellina PGI is a typical product of the entire territory of the Province of Sondrio, in Lombardy.
-It has an uniform red colour, a slightly aromatic aroma and a pleasant savoury flavour.
+It has an even red colour, a slightly aromatic aroma and a pleasant and slightly savoury flavour.